BrunoDelb/alibabacloudguide/ecs.md

 Both security groups must be in the same region and of the same network type.

-To restore a security group\'s rules:
+To restore a security group's rules:

--   Go to the `ECS `console,
+-   Go to the `ECS` console,

--   Select `Networks & Security \| Security Groups,`
+-   Select `Networks & Security | Security Groups,`
 -   Select the region,

--   Click on `Restore Rules `on the security group line,
+-   Click on `Restore Rules` on the security group line,
 -   `Destination Security Group`: select a security group,

--   `Restoration Type`: select the `Completely Restore `or `Partially Restore `method,
+-   `Restoration Type`: select the `Completely Restore` or `Partially Restore` method,
 -   Check the expected result,

 The rules in green only exist in the current security group and the rules in red do not exist in the current security group.
 -   Click on `OK`.

 ![Une image contenant texte Description générée